Rollei: Viewfinder cameras

-Rollei made other viewfinder cameras besides the Rollei 16 and the Rollei 35, the best-known of which were the A26 and the A110 / E110.
-The A26 was the smallest camera that used Instamatic film.
+Rollei made other viewfinder cameras besides the Rollei 16 and the Rollei 35, the best-known of which were the A 26 and the A 110 / E 110.
+The A 26 was the smallest camera that used Instamatic (126) film cartridges.
 It was cleverly designed, folding together to protect the lens and the viewfinder.

-The A110, a successor to the Rollei 16, was a pocket-sized camera that used 110 film cartridges; it was compact, stylish and highly regarded.
-Later on, Rollei released a cheaper alternative in silver, the E110.
-Both models sold extremely well – the A26 achieved sales of almost 140,000 units, while over 240,000 pocket cameras were sold.
+The A 110 was positioned as a successor to the Rollei 16; it was a pocket-sized camera that used 110 film cartridges.
+The A 110 was compact, stylish and highly regarded.
+Later on, Rollei released a cheaper alternative in silver, the E 110.
+Both models sold extremely well – the A 26 achieved sales of almost 140,000 units, while over 240,000 pocket cameras were sold.

-Between 1977 and 1979, Rollei commissioned a little known Japanese company to manufacture a range of three, basic pocket cameras.
+Between 1977 and 1979, Rollei commissioned a little known Japanese company to manufacture a range of three basic pocket cameras taking 110 film.
 These were sold under the brand name Pocketline by Rollei.
 However, sales were poor, although precise sales figures are unavailable.

-From 1974 onwards, Rollei introduced various 35 mm cameras of conventional design, including the Rolleimat and the Rollei 35XF.
+From 1974 onwards, Rollei introduced various 35 mm cameras of conventional design, including the Rolleimat and the Rollei XF 35.
 Some were sold under the Voigtländer brand with different model names, while others were made in Japan.